arangodb/arangodb/Documentation/UserManual/Transactions.md

         db.c1.save({ _key: "key2" });
         db.c1.count(); /* 2 */

-        /* return true missing here, so transaction will not commit */ }
+        throw "doh!";
+      }
     });

     db.c1.count(); /* 0 */

-The automatic rollback is also executed when an exception is thrown at some point during transaction execution:
+The automatic rollback is also executed when an internal exception is thrown at some point during transaction execution:

     /* setup */
     var db = require("internal").db;